planetarium/NineChronicles.Headless/README.md

 ## Docker Build

-A Standalone image can be created by running the command below in the directory where the solution is located.
+A headless image can be created by running the command below in the directory where the solution is located.

 ```
 $ docker build . -t <IMAGE_TAG> --build-arg COMMIT=<VERSION_SUFFIX>